Energy Efficiency Tips for Every Home

 Harness Natural Daylight

 Significant energy savings can be achieved by making the most of natural light during the day and significantly reducing the need for artificial lighting.
-To bring more light into rooms that are otherwise dark, try hanging lighter-colored curtains or blinds and installing skylights or bigger windows in those rooms.
+To bring more light into rooms that are otherwise dark, try hanging lighter-colored curtains or roller blinds and installing skylights or bigger windows in those rooms.
 Another way to make your home brighter without using more energy is to strategically place mirrors, which reflect and amplify natural light.

 Use Lighting Controls